eljefe303030/Melius/README2.2.md

 ## Changelog

-2.2 Adds a number of mods that provide some visual, audio and gameplay improvements/changes.
-Added Starvival to the Melius Hardcore profile, Starvival requires the Shattered Space DLC but both profiles can be played without the DLC.
+Version 2.2

 **This version will need a new game.**

+Updated to work with latest Starfield update (1.15.216).
+Adds some bug fixes and adds mods that provide some visual and gameplay improvements.

+No major changes will take place in this update, as this is designed to get the list working with 1.15.216.
+The version after this is planned to be a major update.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)